Menstrual Pain (Dysmenorhea)

 Treatment & Formulas: Regulate and promote the circulation of Qi and blood so as to stop the pain.

-- Xiao Yao San (Tang-kuei and Bupleurum Formula, Item No. 2195): This is a Qi regulating and harmonizing formula.
+- Xiao Yao San (Dang Gui and Bupleurum Decoction, Item No. 2195): This is a Qi regulating and harmonizing formula.
 It also can be combined with Gui Zhi Fu ling Wan or Tao He Cheng Qi Tang to promote the circulation of both Qi and blood.

-- Jia Wei Xiao Yao San (Bupleurum and Paeonia Formula, Item No. 2068): This is used for Qi stagnation plus interior heat due to the stagnation.
+- Jia Wei Xiao Yao San (Bupleurum and Peony Decoction, Item No. 2068): This is used for Qi stagnation plus interior heat due to the stagnation.

-- Gui Zhi Fu Ling Wan (Cinnamon and Hoelen Formula, Item No. 2157): It is very good formula to resolve or disperse the stagnant blood and improve the blood circulation, especially good for lower burner. lf there is also Qi stagnation, it can be combined with Xiao yao San or Jiao Wei Xiao Yao San.
+- Gui Zhi Fu Ling Wan (Cinnamon and Poria Decoction, Item No. 2157): It is very good formula to resolve or disperse the stagnant blood and improve the blood circulation, especially good for lower burner. lf there is also Qi stagnation, it can be combined with Xiao yao San or Jiao Wei Xiao Yao San.

-- Tao He Cheng Qi Tang (Persica and Rhubarb Combination, Item No. 2165): This is a strong formula to clear the stagnated blood in lower burner (uterus, large intestine... ).
+- Tao He Cheng Qi Tang (Persica and Rhubarb Decoction, Item No. 2165): This is a strong formula to clear the stagnated blood in lower burner (uterus, large intestine... ).